New iPad Mini release date, price, news and features

 The chipset that's powering the iPhone XS, iPhone XS Max and iPhone XR is also inside here.
 It's called the A12 Bionic chip, and it's sure to offer top-end power that will be far more impressive than the iPad 9.7 from last year.

-We don't know how much RAM features in the iPad Mini, but we'll be sure to update here when we find out how much is inside.
+We don't know how much RAM there is in the new iPad Mini, but we'll be sure to update this when we find out.

 In terms of storage, you'll have the choice of either 64GB or 256GB.
 Apple doesn't offer microSD support so whatever you choose here you'll be stuck with it.
 There are both Wi-Fi only models and cellular versions of the iPad Mini to choose from too.